roghuchi/voting-bot/README.md

 # voting-bot
-a bot which can vote in the porsline.ir :))
+sample a bot that can vote :)) with selenium